What is Workload?

 - Number of Users (Basic)

 - End to End Response Time (Calculative + Targeted)

 - Individual page response time (Targeted)

-It is not worth to say that basic metrics cannot be targetted.
+It is not worth saying that basic metrics cannot be targeted.
 The purpose to divide all the metrics in the category is to provide a basic understanding of the workload model.
 The advanced level of workload will be discussed later.